VojtechNiederle/Digital-electornics-2/labs/07-uart/README.md

-# Lab 7: YOUR_FIRSTNAME FAMILYNAME
+# Lab 7: Vojtěch Niedrele

 Link to this file in your GitHub repository: